Here are some resources that I have found useful in creating the posts in this blog and for other reasons. I will update periodically.

 Finding Ways (I am new blog subscriber to this blog.
 And I am so excited to get caught up on my reading!)

-Math Solutions was founded by math educator extraordinaire Marilyn Burn.
+Math Solutions was founded by renowned math educator Marilyn Burns.
+Math Solutions is dedicated to improving students’ learning of mathematics by providing educators with the highest-quality professional learning services and resources.
 This particular link will bring you to a wealth of free resources for teachers and parents.

 What do you notice?
 What do you wonder?
 Annie Fetter